SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 The mirror falls piece by piece into the sink, and the shards collect drops of blood from Pinkie's hoof.
 Pinkie stands there in silence, trying to comprehend what she just did.

 Her hoof shakes as she slowly pulls it away from the shattered mirror.
 More bits fall off into the sink.
 She looks at the thin line of blood running down her hoof.
-As the surge of anger fades she begins to cry.
+As the surge of anger fades, she begins to cry.
 How did it get this bad?

 She finally snaps out of it and sighs.
 She washes the blood off her hoof in the sink, ignoring the pieces of mirror.
 The water slowly fills up the sink due to the blockage.
 Her hoof is clean and her blood trickles down the drain.